Day and Spieth go in opposite directions at Australian Open

 First-round leader Cameron Davis, who shot 72 Friday, is another stroke behind in third.

-Defending champion Spieth earlier failed to take advantage of ideal morning scoring conditions and had a 71 to fall further behind the leaders – eight strokes behind Herbert.
+Defending champion Spieth earlier failed to take advantage of ideal morning scoring conditions and had a 71 to fall further behind the leaders – eight strokes behind Herbert and tied for 19th place with 10 others.

 Spieth, who hasn’t played since the Presidents Cup in late September, has won the Australian Open two out of the last three years and finished second the other time.